 In rebuilding a historical landmark, Haiti has demonstrated the power markets have in regeneration efforts.
 However, this embrace of marketplaces as tools for disaster recovery is not unique to Haiti.
 Across the world we can see examples of how markets rejuvenate fractured communities.
 In Cedar Rapids, Iowa for example, following a devastating flood, the community started the rebuilding process by creating a public market to congregate around.

 Recognizing the value of public markets, as tools for cultural regeneration, community building, and economic development, is a powerful step in reclaiming our cities.
-In March 2015, people from around the world will get the chance to learn about and discuss their own experiences with public markets at PPS’s 9th International Public Markets Conference.
-Join us in Barcelona to continue these important conversations!

 This article was originally written by Max Miller, summer intern at PPS during 2014, and edited with the help of PPS communications team staff members.